Have you given much thought to dog wellness?

 We as pet owners have to do the best we can to keep our dogs healthy and strong.
 However we’re not experts so getting some good advice from someone who is, would greatly improve the life quality of your pooch.

 For example, if you contact a cheap vet and book a check-up appointment that should cost no more than $15, you’ll be given a detailed report on the dog’s health in-person.
-You can find out what kind of strength the dog has in their hips as many dogs develop issues in this part of their body.
+You can find out what kind of strength the dog has in their hips.
+That’s necessary because many dogs develop issues in this part of their body.